-"It is exciting to have so many new organizations on board this year," Maya Smith, Save the Harbor/Save the Bay's community engagement manager, said in a statement.
+"It is exciting to have so many new organizations on board this year,"

+Bay's community engagement manager, said in a statement.
 "I am certain that they will bring new visions, new voices, more food choices, more accessibility, and a more diverse audience to the beach."